isaacngordon/SARA-CS355/README.md

 ---

 ## Current Issues
-- Submenu items not properly responsive
+- When in hamburger mode, Submenu items need to show only when clicking text
 - Hamburger menu's JS functions are attached at HTMl source instead of with addEventListner()...
 Recieving "TypeError: Cannot read property 'addEventListener' of null at home-script.js:4"...
-- Media query changes not working in Safari but okay in Chrome.
+- Media query changes work for desktop browser not mobile

-## TODO://By Wednesday, March 13
+## TODO://By Thursday, March 14
 - [x] Home Page
 - [x] Main style sheet
 - [x] Menu